 Google+ for sharing + context

 I share from the list of topics above by third parties and as published on Conversation Agent.

 Thank you for adding either or both accounts to your circle.

-Twitter is where I share
+Twitter is where I am still the most active

 My message volume per day varies.